awsdocs/amazon-elasticache-docs/doc_source/redis/WhatIs.Components.md

 ## ElastiCache for Redis replication<a name="WhatIs.Components.ReplicationGroups"></a>

-Before you continue reading here, see [ElastiCache for Redis terminology](WhatIs.Terms.md) to better understand the differences in terminology between the ElastiCache console and the ElastiCache API and AWS CLI\.
+Before you continue reading here, see [Tools for managing your implementation](WhatIs.Managing.md) to better understand the differences in terminology between the ElastiCache console and the ElastiCache API and AWS CLI\.

 Replication is implemented by grouping from two to six nodes in a shard \(in the API and CLI, called a node group\)\.
 One of these nodes is the read/write primary node\.
 All the other nodes are read\-only replica nodes\.

 Each replica node maintains a copy of the data from the primary node\.
 Replica nodes use asynchronous replication mechanisms to keep synchronized with the primary node\.
 Applications can read from any node in the cluster but can write only to primary nodes\.
 Read replicas enhance scalability by spreading reads across multiple endpoints\.
 Read replicas also improve fault tolerance by maintaining multiple copies of the data\.
 Locating read replicas in multiple Availability Zones further improves fault tolerance\.
 For more information on fault tolerance, see [Mitigating Failures](FaultTolerance.md)\.

 Redis \(cluster mode disabled\) clusters support one shard \(in the API and CLI, called a *node group*\)\.

-Redis \(cluster mode enabled\) clusters support 1–250 shards \(in the API and CLI, called node groups\)\.
+Redis \(cluster mode enabled\) clusters can have up to 500 shards, with your data partitioned across the shards\.
+The node or shard limit can be increased to a maximum of 500 per cluster if the Redis engine version is 5\.0\.6 or higher\.
+For example, you can choose to configure a 500 node cluster that ranges between 83 shards \(one primary and 5 replicas per shard\) and 500 shards \(single primary and no replicas\)\.
+Make sure there are enough available IP addresses to accommodate the increase\.
+Common pitfalls include the subnets in the subnet group have too small a CIDR range or the subnets are shared and heavily used by other clusters\.
+For more information, see [Creating a subnet group](SubnetGroups.Creating.md)\.
+For versions below 5\.0\.6, the limit is 250 per cluster\.

+To request a limit increase, see [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) and choose the limit type **Nodes per cluster per instance type**\.

 Replication from the API and CLI perspective uses different terminology to maintain compatibility with previous versions, but the results are the same\.
 The following table shows the API and CLI terms for implementing replication\.